hitsave/interview-transcripts/2023/Artemio Urbina/interview-with-artemio-urbina.md

 Thank you very much.

 01:13.080 --> 01:21.000
-So you are the creator behind the 240p test suite MD4 year.
+So you are the creator behind the 240p Test Suite, MD Fourier.

 01:21.920 --> 01:29.640
 You're a part of the team that made the CPS2 de-suicide function.